Joris Remmers

 In addition to my research and teaching, I have a particular interest in the role of Generative AI in education.
 I am especially engaged in exploring how Large Language Models can support programming education and enhance student learning processes.

 On this website, you can find more information about my research projects, the courses I am involved in, and my broader initiatives in engineering education.
+In addition, you will find more information about the software tools that I have been developping in the past years.

 For more specific information for prospective students, industrial and academic partners or educators, please click one of the buttons below.